seattlecraig/EnhancedCompass/serveradmin.md

 ## FAQ for Admins

 **Q: Does this work with custom world generators?**
-A: Yes, as long as structures are properly registered.
-Some custom generators may not include all structures.
+A: Yes, as long as structures and biomes are properly registered.
+Some custom generators may not include all structures/biomes.

 **Q: Can I disable compass for specific player ranks?**
 A: Yes, don't grant `enhancedcompass.use` permission to those ranks.